Martyn Quayle

-In the 2001 general election he was elected MHK for Middle at his first attempt and he retained his seat at the 2006 general election.
+In the 2001 general election he was elected MHK for Middle at his first attempt and he retained his seat in the 2006 general election.
 In December 2006, he was appointed Home Affairs Minister before being moved in 2008 to Tourism by Tony Brown.
 He was later moved to the Department of Social Care.

 He lost his seat in the September 2011 general election, when he was defeated by Independent farmer Howard Quayle (no relation).

 Quayle died in a Liverpool hospital on 26 August 2016 from injuries sustained in a fall two weeks earlier.